kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 // DeviceSharingAffinity defines which device attribute keys constrain
 // sharing across multiple claims. type DeviceSharingAffinity struct {
-    // AttributeKeys lists the fully-qualified device attribute names that
+    // parameterKeys lists the fully-qualified device attribute names that
     // must have matching values across all claims sharing this device.
     //
     // In alpha, the corresponding values must be provided as strings in the